evanwon/windows-one-hand-shortcuts/README.md

 ### Why were the `Ctrl+Shift` keys chosen for the new shortcuts?

 The hand position required by these keys felt ergonomically natural to me, and because of their placement on the bottom edge of the keyboard, I can find this position easily and without looking.
-By using `Ctrl+Win` in combination, the risk of shortcut conflicts with other applications is reduced.
+By using `Ctrl+Shift` in combination, the risk of shortcut conflicts with other applications is reduced.

-When using these shortcuts, I use the following hand position: Left pinky finger on `Ctrl`, left ring finger on `Win`, and then use the middle and index fingers to activate specific shortcuts.
+When using these shortcuts, I use the following hand position: Left pinky finger on `Ctrl`, left ring finger on `Shift`, and then use the middle and index fingers to activate specific shortcuts.

 ### How do I automatically run this script when Windows starts?